Kitty's years of experience with the Tarahumara people includes assisting with relief efforts and sponsoring teams of champion runners.

 The brakes wouldn’t have been a bad idea either.

-The trip to the bottom of the Canyon is as harrowing as it is beautiful, and not one you want to make too quickly.
-Around here, the locals keep old doors on hand for hauling out the bodies of those who try—all too frequently—to negotiate these blind curves after consuming a six pack—or so—too many cervezas.
+The trip to the bottom of the canyon is as harrowing as it is beautiful, and not one you want to make too quickly.
+Around here, the locals keep old doors on hand for hauling out the bodies of those who try—all too frequently—to negotiate these blind curves after consuming too many cervezas.

 I had been here before—many times—but it was a first for my traveling companions.
 “Hold on to your hats,” I told them, “because you’re about to experience time travel.”

 That’s how it feels, anyway.